-A BRIEF HISTORY OF DUNSTABLE, BEDFORDSHIRE, ENGLAND
+A BRIEF HISTORY OF DUNSTABLE, BEDFORDSHIRE

 By Tim Lambert

 Dunstable began as a Roman town.
 Long before the Romans came to Britain there was a track called the Icknield Way, which cross the middle of England.
 In the 2nd century the Romans built a road called Watling Street, which crossed Icknield Way at the point where Dunstable stands today.
-The Romans built a posting station where travellers could change their horses.
+The Romans built a posting station where travelers could change their horses.

 A little market town grew up at the crossroads.
 The Romans called it Durocobrivis.
 However the Romans left Britain in the 5th century and the roman Dunstable was abandoned.
 Soon the site was overgrown with trees and bushes.